 Merkaz

-Learn About Merkaz
+About Merkaz

-For Our Community Teens
+Jewish Education for Our Community Teens

-The mission of Merkaz is to provide a meaningful and relevant Jewish education to our community teens that builds character, positive values, leadership, a strong Jewish identity, and creates a sense of unity with the Jewish people.
+A program of the Jewish Federation of Greater Fairfield County, Merkaz provides a meaningful and relevant Jewish education to our community teens that builds character, positive values, leadership, a strong Jewish identity, and a sense of unity with the Jewish people.

 Fun & Rewarding